hungrybellie/Message-Board/README.md

 Hello!
 Welcome to my C4C technical application! :)

 # How to open 📂
 To see what I've prepared for you, please clone the repository and open in an environment such as VSCode.
-Here you will be able to see my code, and also by copying the path for the "login.html" file, you will be able to view the project in a browser.
+Here you will be able to see my code, and also by copying the path for the "login.html" file and pasting into a browser, you will be able to view and interact with the project.

 # Features 🪄